 It reads and writes the generic HAProxy configuration so you do not need specific tags like comments you’ve seen if you’re familiar with the ALOHA, where you need comments in order for it to see the configuration.
 This will modify directly to an actually handwritten HAProxy configuration in addition to automated configuration.
 To use it, it is an OpenAPI interface so you can use an OpenAPI code generator or, it’s a RESTful interface so you can write to a simple shell script to make these calls or use a Python application, etc. It’s pretty simple.

 Therefore, I would not recommend using /v1/specification for actually figuring out how to use it.
 The documentation is relatively well written and is far better than this.
 But if you visit, you can visit /v1/specification to get the JSON output which, if you open in Firefox, will give you a nice tree of the various endpoints that you can call.
-If you open in Chrome you’ll get three pages of JSON which will cause you to no longer want to use it!
+If you open in Chrome you’ll get three pages of JSON which will cause you to no longer to want to use it!
 So don’t do that.

 An Easy Way to Get Started